Nevado Tres Cruces

 About Nevado Tres Cruces

-Nevado Tres Cruces National Park protects 59,082 hectares of high Andean landscapes in Chile's Atacama Region, near the border with Argentina.
-The park encompasses the Tres Cruces massif, which includes two volcanic summits: Nevado Tres Cruces Norte (6,749 m) and Nevado Tres Cruces Sur (6,629 m), among the highest peaks in the Americas.
-Established in 1994, the park also encompasses the Santa Rosa Lagoon and Laguna del Negro Francisco, two shallow, high-altitude lakes of exceptional biological and scenic value.
-The park represents a transition zone between the hyperarid Atacama Desert and the high Andean Puna ecosystem, featuring volcanic landscapes, salt flats, and wetlands at elevations mostly above 4,000 meters.
+Nevado Tres Cruces National Park protects 59,082 hectares of high Andean landscapes in Chile’s Atacama Region, near the border with Argentina.
+[1] The park encompasses the Tres Cruces massif, which includes two principal summits: Nevado Tres Cruces Sur (6,748 m), the highest, and Nevado Tres Cruces Central (6,629 m), among the highest peaks in the Americas, while Nevado Tres Cruces Norte reaches 6,030 m.
+[2] Established in 1994, the park also encompasses Laguna Santa Rosa and Laguna del Negro Francisco, two shallow, high-altitude lakes of exceptional biological and scenic value — both designated Ramsar Wetlands of International Importance in 1996.
+[3] The park represents a transition zone between the hyperarid Atacama Desert and the high Andean Puna ecosystem, featuring volcanic landscapes, salt flats, and wetlands at elevations mostly above 4,000 meters.

 Wildlife Ecosystems